 Mamsagata (when it is in the muscle), there will be sucking pain, steady progress of the swelling, tenderness, suppuration and non- healing of the wounds of entry of the foreign body;

-when it is in between two muscles (Peshi) the signs will be similar that residing inside the muscle except the swelling 3-4
+When it is in between two muscles (Peshi) the signs will be similar to that of foreign body residing inside the muscle except the swelling 3-4

-Snayugata shalya (tendons) – Convulsions, shock, stiffness, loss of movements and severe pain are the symptoms when the foreign body is in tendons. when foreign body is in the tendons and is difficult to remove;
+Snayugata shalya (tendons) – Convulsions, shock, stiffness, loss of movements and severe pain are the symptoms when the foreign body is in tendons.
+When foreign body is in the tendons it is difficult to remove;

-Siragata shalya (veins) – there is distention of the vein; when lodged in the veins, there is distention of the vein;
+Siragata shalya (veins) – there is distension of the vein; when lodged in the veins, there is distension of the vein;

-Koshtagata (abdomen) – there will be distention and appearance of food faecal matter and urine at the orifice of the wound.
+Koshtagata (abdomen) – there will be distension and appearance of food, faecal matter and urine at the orifice of the wound.